Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 In this case, it is highly likely that your ad played a part in the conversion even if it didn’t play a direct role.

-This can be validated through attribution modelling that gives credit of the conversion to the correct channel.
+This can be validated through attribution modeling that gives credit to the conversion to the correct channel.

 24 – Keyword Performance